chainer/chainer/docs/source/tutorial/train_loop.rst

 manually determine these input sizes.

 As mentioned previously, a :class:`~chainer.Link` can contain multiple parameter arrays.
-For example, the :class:`~chaienr.links.Linear` link conatins two parameter arrays: the weigts :attr:`~chainer.links.Linear.W` and bias :attr:`~chainer.links.Linear.b`.
+For example, the :class:`~chaienr.links.Linear` link contains two parameter arrays: the weights :attr:`~chainer.links.Linear.W` and bias :attr:`~chainer.links.Linear.b`.
 Recall that for a given link or chain, such as the MLP chain above, the links it contains can be accessed as attributes.
-The paramaters of a link can also be accessed as attributes.
+The parameters of a link can also be accessed as attributes.
 For example, following code shows how to access the bias parameter of layer ``l1``:

 .. testcode::